92-year-old Menahem Pressler was guest soloist with the Boston Symphony Orchestra in a performance of Chopin “Nocturne op”.

 Pressler told the Boston Globe he is driven to continue performing due to the “love” of music.
 “The joy of bringing music, of having people share with me, that which is so dear and so deep in my soul,” he said.

 Pressler escaped Germany prior to World War II, moving to Italy before settling in Palestine with his family.
-He now lives in the US.
+After that, he lived in the US.

 Below you can watch him perform Chopin in a clip from 2015.

 Pressler still has a bit to go to become the oldest working musician though.
 Pianist Irving Fields, who died aged 101 in August 2016, celebrated his 100th birthday in 2015 while still playing several nights a week at various New York venues.